 We provide an overall assessment of the strength of evidence for each KQ.
 "High" indicates high confidence that the evidence reflects the true effect and that further research is very unlikely to change our confidence in the estimate of effects.
 "Moderate" suggests moderate confidence that the evidence reflects the true effect and that further research may change our confidence in the estimate of effects.
 "Low" indicates low confidence that the evidence reflects the true effect and that further research is likely to change our confidence in the estimate of effects.
-"Low" indicates low confidence in the estimate of effects.
 A grade of "insufficient" indicates that evidence is either unavailable or does not permit estimate of an effect.
 Applicability assesses how the overall body of evidence would apply to the U.S. population based on settings, populations and intervention characteristics.
 Two independent reviewers rated each KQ according to consistency, precision, reporting bias, and overall strength of evidence grade.
 We resolved discrepancies through consensus discussion involving more reviewers.